 The Village of Slocan benefits from having opportunities to intensify and redevelop lands within the Village's boundary, such as the former mill site lands and other under-developed parcels.
-MAP 1 | Vacant Land Inventory identifies these properties that are either vacant or under-utilized.
+MAP 1:Vacant Land Inventory identifies these properties that are either vacant or under-utilized.
 However, there may also be rationale for boundary expansion due to the Village's unique geographic position and other land ownership and servicing factors.

-The Village owns several properties outside of their municipal boundaries (in the RDCK).
+The Village owns several properties outside of its municipal boundaries (in the RDCK).
 These properties include parts of the Springer Creek Campground, the Outriders Society Lands, the Cemetery, Owl Walk, and others.
 In many ways it would be beneficial to the community to include these Village-owned assets within the Village Boundary.

-- 5.6.1 Promote the infilling and redevelopment of vacant or under-utilized lands shown on MAP 1 | Vacant Land Inventory. - 5.6.2 Infill developments should align with the existing character of the neighbourhood, such as setbacks, landscaping, building height and architectural design. - 5.6.3 The Village may consider boundary expansion from the RDCK to address matters, such as: - a) Including all Village-owned land within the Village boundaries; - b) Utility servicing needs of adjacent lands; and - c) Future land needs for Village growth. - 5.6.4 The Village must consider the location of the current Slocan Transfer Station and potential impacts on solid waste management capacity, liability, and serviceability during its Boundary Expansion Study.
+- 5.6.1 Promote the infilling and redevelopment of vacant or under-utilized lands shown on MAP 1: Vacant Land Inventory. - 5.6.2 Infill developments should align with the existing character of the neighbourhood, such as setbacks, landscaping, building height and architectural design. - 5.6.3 The Village may consider boundary expansion from the RDCK informed by a groundwater and septic study that provides direction on future sewage treatment directions to address matters, such as: - a.
+Including all Village-owned land within the Village boundaries: - Utility servicing needs of adjacent lands; and - Future land needs for Village growth. - 5.6.4 The Village must consider the location of the current Slocan Transfer Station and potential impacts on solid waste management capacity, liability, and serviceability during its Boundary Expansion Study.